By Paul Taylor

 types of hair loss are much more likely to develop in either men or

 women (e.g., postpartum hair loss will definitely affect more women!)

-And these gender differences are mentioned on each page where applicable...
+These gender differences are mentioned on each page where applicable.

 Hair loss that develops gradually over many years could be one of the following conditions:

-Chronic Telogen Effluvium - This is especially common in women, but can also apply to men.
+Chronic telogen effluvium - This is especially common in women, but can also apply to men.
 It develops slowly over many years.

 Some causes of hair loss are due to pre-existing medical conditions.
 These include:

-Eyebrow Hair Loss - As just mentioned, thyroid conditions can often cause hair loss of the eyebrows, as can alopecia totalis and universalis.
+Eyebrow hair loss - As just mentioned, thyroid conditions can often cause hair loss of the eyebrows (as can alopecia totalis and universalis).
 Learn about my own eyebrow hair loss, how I treated it, and what happened.

 Some types of hair loss are so rare and unusual that they're not covered by this website.
-But there's one very interesting type that can sometimes be confused with alopecia areata...
+But there's one very interesting type that can sometimes be confused with alopecia areata:

-Cicatricial Alopecia – This is an autoimmune disease in which the body’s immune system attacks its own hair follicles causing bald patches to develop.
+Cicatricial alopecia – This is an autoimmune disease in which the body’s immune system attacks its own hair follicles causing bald patches to develop.

 Braids, bands, clips, caps, hats, helmets, etc. could all be possible reasons for hair loss developing if you wear any of them regularly enough and for long periods of time.

-Clearly, stress is not exactly going to help!
-And so, it definitely could be a reason for your hair loss getting worse.
-But stress can't cause hair loss on its own.

-Certain types of hair loss have a much more obvious link to stress than others.
+Clearly, stress is not exactly going to help.
+So it definitely could be a reason for your hair loss getting worse.
+Stress can't cause hair loss on its own, but certain types of hair loss have a much more obvious link to stress than others.

 Read the following page to find out which types these are, and how stress and hair loss can be connected.

 Learn how a junk food diet can increase your waistline and decrease your hairline.
 Also learn why crash diets might have a terrible effect on your hair.

-Some causes of hair loss mentioned above are very rare unusual conditions and diseases.
+Some causes of hair loss mentioned above are very rare conditions and diseases.
 But, in most cases, androgenetic alopecia will be to blame (as already mentioned).

 Sometimes there could even be multiple reasons for hair loss developing.
 For example, pregnancy, stress, and an underlying thyroid condition.
 And that can easily lead to confusion and uncertainty.

 Like this page?